A black banner.

 Information and related resources

-We’ve compiled select resources about the science, manufacture and use of PFAS today (last updated May 2025).
+We’ve compiled select resources about the science and use of PFAS today (last updated February 6, 2026).

 Common questions about PFAS